mchaney-dev/andromeda/docs/model.md

 ### `Model.eval_args`

-> Training arguments for the model.
+> Evaluation arguments for the model.
 Wrapper for HappyTransformer's `GENEvalArgs` class.
 >
 > **Properties:**
 >